-- ★ Part III is not yet in force, and there is not yet a draft for the Code of Practice which will (possibly) answer a whole lot of practical questions about how this part of the Act will operate. - ★ Details about the notice that is served are given in s49.
+- ▶ Part III is not yet in force, and there is not even a draft for the Code of Practice which will (possibly) answer a whole lot of practical questions about how this part of the Act will operate.
+At present, the Home Office have no plans to implement this part of the Act, but this could change at any time. - ★ Details about the notice that is served are given in s49.
 You will get a reasonable time to comply and access to your keys.
 You can provide the key instead of the data which might be a sensible thing to do where a message is being sought and the "session key" can be provided.
 If you only have a partial key then you must hand that over, or if you don't have the key but know where it can be located then you must report where it can be found. - ★ In "special circumstances" you can be required to hand over a key.
 The notice has to be signed by a Chief Constable (or customs/military/security services equivalent) and the circumstances must be reported to the Chief Surveillance Commissioner (or in some cases the Intelligence Services Commissioner).
 If such a notice is served on someone for a key that "belongs to the company" then it has to be served at board level.